Digital Nomad Life in Cadzand, The Netherlands

 What do people appreciate most about the culture in Cadzand?

 "Expats in Cadzand, appreciate the friendly and welcoming nature of the local people.
 They love the relaxed pace of life and the emphasis on work-life balance that is deeply ingrained in the Dutch culture.
 The locals' respect for nature and the environment is also highly appreciated, as is evident in the well-maintained parks and public spaces.
 Expats also enjoy the rich history and architecture of Cadzand, with its charming old buildings and picturesque landscapes.
 The Dutch emphasis on physical health and outdoor activities, such as cycling, is another aspect that expats in Cadzand find appealing.
-Lastly, the local cuisine, particularly the seafood, is a highlight for many expats living in this coastal town," said one person in Cadzand.
+Lastly, the local cuisine, particularly the seafood, is a highlight for many expats living in this coastal town," explained one expat living in Cadzand, The Netherlands.

 What do people find most challenging about the culture in Cadzand?